 When applying to university via UCAS for entry onto a degree you have the opportunity to indicate that you have been in care.
-If you were in care for any period combination of 13 weeks between the ages of 14 and 16 you will receive an Aspire Scholarship of £3,000.
-This is awarded as a deduction from the tuition fees over the 4 years of your degree programme.
-This reduces to £2,000 as a deduction from the tuition fees if you are not taking the placement year and your degree is 3 years in length.
-We will also consider you fairly for the Aston Excellence Scholarship which is based on your academic achievements.
+If you were in care for any period combination of 13 weeks between the ages of 14 and 16 you will receive an Aspire Scholarship of £3,000 for 2015/16 entry.

 If you live in Birmingham the contact details are:

 18+ Service PO Box 16378 Birmingham B2 2AH Tel: 0121 464 1229

 Or search in the Local Authority Directory.

-Checked & Updated PJC 12/11/2015
+Content checked & Updated PJC 12/11/2015